cjdbarlow/bedside-notebook/anaesthesia/regional/principles.md

 * Inject remainder of loading dose into catheter

 Postoperative management:
-* Unambiguous labelling of the giving set
+* Unambiguous labeling of the giving set
 	* Tubing colour should be unique to regional analgesia infusions
 	* Infusion pumps should be unique to regional analgesia
 * Regular monitoring of physiological parameters and pain